Bachelor of Science in Engineering

-Recommended professional elective courses are 12 credits from: any 3000 or 4000 level MSE elective course; BME 3700 and 4701; CHEG 3156; ME 3217 and 3228.
+Recommended professional elective courses are 15 credits from: any 3000 or 4000 level MSE elective course; BME 3700 or 4701; CHEG 3156 or ME 3217 or 3228.
 Up to three credits of MSE 4097 or 4996 and up to three credits of MSE 4099 can satisfy the Professional Elective requirement.
 Students may take multiple instances of MSE 4095 or 4098, which all may count as Professional Electives in MSE, provided each instance covers a different topic.
 Students with GPA of 3.2 or greater may elect letter-grade graduate courses.
 Any substitutions must be approved by the Director of Undergraduate Studies and the School of Engineering Undergraduate Dean.

 Technical Elective Requirement